When the Going Gets Tough: What the Whole30 Is Teaching Me About Comfort Food

 With every “bad” day that passes, I keep thinking, “I’m trying so hard!
 I’m eating so healthy!
 I haven’t cheated!
 Why aren’t things amazing, like they should be?”
 And it’s because the factors in my life that are starting to take a toll on my mental health can’t be controlled by food.

 My digestion, energy levels, and even mood can be impacted by what I eat, but a coworker I butt heads with and a boyfriend who no longer wants to be with me can’t be.
 I could eat vegetables and superfoods the rest of my life, but that doesn’t mean I’d get to date my ex again, or that I’d move up the ladder in my career.
 I have to put in the work in every aspect of my life if I want to feel happy, healthy, and balanced.

 I think we forget that.
-I think we all want bandaid fixes; a quick fix that takes away whatever temporary pain we’re feeling.
-We think, “OK, work sucks, my relationship sucks, and I’m broke.
+We all want bandaid fixes; a quick fix that takes away whatever temporary pain we’re feeling.
+We think, “OK, work sucks, my relationship sucks, I’m broke.
 Is there anything I can control?”

 So we find something—anything—to latch onto.

 For me, during the past month, that thing has been food.
 It’s been the Whole30.
 (And I have loved it.
 I love the foods, I love the lifestyle, and physically, I do feel better.)

 But now it’s time to face my other issues with as much fervor as I’ve given the Whole30.